swapitsneil/CryptoAPI/README.md

 # 🚀 CryptoAPI – Live Cryptocurrency Dashboard

-A real-time crypto tracking dashboard built with Streamlit, CoinGecko API, and SQLite.
+A real-time crypto tracking dashboard built with Streamlit, CoinGecko API, and MYSQL.
 This project fetches live cryptocurrency prices, 24h changes, market caps, and visualizes them using interactive charts and auto-refreshing metrics.

 Stay updated with the crypto market in a clean and beautifully designed dashboard.